Happy Reading✨

 A partner to grow old with.

-A friend to light diyas with.
+A friend to light my everyday.

 A love I could belong to.